-Use the rpc:stress Karaf shell command to help evaluate and tune performance.
+Use the opennms:stress-rpc Karaf shell command to help evaluate and tune performance.

-21.1.6.
+22.1.6.
 Diagnosing RPC failures

 Symptoms of RPC failures may include missed polls, missed data collection attempts and the inability to provision or re-scan existing nodes.
 For these reasons, it is important to ensure that RPC related communication with Minion at the various monitoring locations remains healthy.